slavak-ru/barbershop/README.md

 # barbershop2
+Educational project with
+    automatic building,
-Educational project with automatic building and use preprocessors (sass), BEM methodology.
+    use preprocessors (sass),
+    use BEM methodology (prtly).